xiangzhi/RosBag2PsiStoreConverter/README.md

 ﻿# RosBag to PsiStore Converter
 Licensed under the MIT license.

 This project builds a tool that converts Ros Bag (version 2.0 only) to [Platform for Situated Intelligence](https://github.com/microsoft/psi) Store (a.k.a.
 PsiStore).
-Works on both Linux* and Window machines.
+Works on both Linux (Requires an upcoming fix in Psi) and Window machines.

 Some properties of the tool:
 * For `Stamped` messages specified in [MessageSerializers](MessageSerializers), use option `h` to use header stamp time instead of message publish time as originating time of message in Psi Stream.